ANNUAL DISCLOSURE OF CRIME STATISTICS

 DRUG-FREE CAMPUS POLICY

 It is the Academy’s policy to maintain a drug-free campus.
 In addition to the Academy’s conviction on this issue, we are also mandated to agree to enforce this policy in order to maintain eligibility with the U.S. Department of Education.
-All students are hereby notified that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance or abuse of alcohol is prohibited on the Academy’s premises.
-Illegal drugs (controlled substances) include the following non-prescription substances:
+All students are hereby notified that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance or use of alcohol is prohibited on the Academy’s premises.
+Controlled substances include the following non-prescription drugs:

 Students are expected to be in a state of mental and physical competence while in school.
-Therefore, any student known to be using drugs or alcohol, even if the use occurs off-campus, may be excluded from attending class and the reason for this exclusion will be noted in the student’s personal file.
+Therefore, any student known to be using drugs or alcohol, even if the use occurs off-campus, will face disciplinary action up to and including dismissal.
 Students should also be aware that a misdemeanor or felony conviction for the use or sale of drugs could result in the loss of federal financial aid.
 Please see the Financial Services Office for more information on this subject.

 As a condition of attendance, a student must:

-For purposes of this statement, the drug-free campus consists of the following locations at 332 S. Michigan Ave, Chicago, IL.: All administrative offices, classrooms and studios, the gallery, the library, storage areas and bathrooms, all stairways, hallways, elevators, the Van Buren entrance and the lobby of the building.
+For purposes of this statement, the drug-free campus consists of the following locations at 332 S. Michigan Ave, Chicago, IL.: All administrative offices, classrooms and studios, the gallery, the library, storage areas and bathrooms, all stairways, hallways, elevators, the Van Buren entrance and the lobby of the building, and the student housing facility.

 The Co-Curricular Activities Coordinator organizes ongoing educational program including sexual assault prevention, drug and alcohol abuse education programs for students.